|

 General Information

-Matt Ridley is an English science writer, journalist, zoologist and businessman.
-He was born in Northumberland, in the North East of England, in 1958.
-Ridley is most famous for his books, which mainly focus on evolution and genetics, but he has also written for the Daily Telegraph, Sunday Telegraph, the Times, the Guardian, New Scientist, New Statesman, Time, Newsweek, the New York Times and the Wall Street Journal.
-In 1983, he joined the Economist as science correspondent and, by 1992, he had worked his way up through the ranks (becoming science and technology editor and then Washington correspondent) until 1992, when he held the position of American editor.
+Matt Ridley is an English science writer, journalist and businessman.
+He was born in England in 1958.
+Ridley is best known for his books, which mainly focus on evolution and genetics, but he has also written for numerous (mostly conservative) newspapers.
+In 1983 he joined the Economist as science correspondent and became American editor in 1992.

 AGW denial